turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/cart_implementation.markdown

   <%= button_to "Capture", backpacks_path(pokemon_id: pokemon.id), class: "btn btn-danger" %>
 ```

-We can pass key/value pairs in our path helpers to pass extra data.
+We can pass key/value pairs in our path helpers to pass extra data as string query params!

 And modify our `create` action in the controller: